 It is important to note that you can be arrested for DWI in Charlotte even if you are not under the influence of alcohol.
 A DWI charge can also result from using a controlled substance (illegal drug), taking too much of a prescribed medication, or even over-the-counter drugs.

-Whether you’re dealing with a first offense DWI in NC or you’ve had multiple DWI offenses, when law enforcement officials stop you under suspicion of DWI, you will likely be asked to submit to several tests that will help the police determine your level of intoxication.
+Whether you’re dealing with a first offense DWI in Charlotte or you’ve had multiple DWI charges, when law enforcement officials stop you under suspicion of DWI, you will likely be asked to submit to several tests that will help the police determine your level of intoxication.
 These tests include: